akrzemi1/__sandbox__/string_view_ctor.md

 Second, functions with bounds-checking interfaces, such as `strcpy_s` do have a defensive check for null-pointer inputs.
 Such an input is considered an error and results in the call to a *constraint handler* function: it might call `abort()` or ignore the situation by default, or do whatever handler is installed by in the program.

-Third, functions like `strncpy` determine the length in a mixed way. an additional length `len` is provided, if `'\0'` cannot be found in the first `len` locations, value `len` is used as string length.
+Third, functions like `strncpy` determine the length in a mixed way.
+An additional length `len` is provided, if `'\0'` cannot be found in the first `len` locations, value `len` is used as string length.
 This departs from the C-string interface, but still treats null-pointer input as invalid (UB).

 Fourth, functions like `memcpy` do not take `const char*`, but `const void*` arguments, but they are still relevant in the discussion.
 In this case the length of the sequences is provided separately by additional argument of type `size_t`.
 Passing null pointers is still UB.